NLA SVG MASTERS FOOTBALL OPENING MATCHES - NBC SVG

 The 2018 National Lotteries Authority SVG Masters Football Championship will get underway this Sunday at Victoria Park with three matches.

-Calliaqua Masters will clash with the Royal St. Vincent and the Grenadines Police Masters at 5:00, then SESCO Masters will tackle Vintage Gold Masters at 7:00, and defending champions, COMPUTEC VINCY Masters will play against Murray Village Masters at 9:00 p. m.
+In the afternoon at 5:00, Calliaqua Masters will clash with the Royal St. Vincent and the Grenadines Police Masters, then SESCO Masters will tackle Vintage Gold Masters at 7:00, and defending champions, COMPUTEC VINCY Masters will play against Murray Village Masters at 9:00.

-Prior to the opening matches, there will be a brief Opening Ceremony by Government and Sports Officials.
+Prior to the opening matches, there will be an Opening Ceremony by Government and Sports Officials.

+In the meantime, the Calliaqua Masters will meet this afternoon 5:00 at the Calliaqua Playing Field to discuss plans for this year’s Championship.

 Advertisement